Dwight Eddleman: Basketball

 In the fall of 1942, Eddleman enrolled at the University of Illinois, playing on both the freshman football and basketball teams.
 However, in January 1943 Eddleman was called to military duty during World War II.
 He was placed in the Army Air Corps and, after being sent to Fort Sheridan in Chicago for basic training, he was stationed in Miami Beach where he was assigned as a physical trainer for new cadets, all while still being only 20 years of age.
 It was in Florida that he would suffer the most serious injury of his time in the military as during a beach volleyball game, Eddleman broke his right foot.
 Following approximately eighteen months in Florida, Eddleman returned to his home state near Belleville, Illinois stationed at Scott Field.
 His final destination during his military service was Wright Field in Dayton, Ohio, where he played basketball for the Kittyhawks, a military service "all-star" team regarded as one of the greatest in the nation.
 While playing for the Kittyhawks, he was named to the College All-Star team composed of the best college players in the country.
-The team played games around the country, however, one particularly memorable game was when the Kittyhawks beat the Harlem Globetrotters in 1945.
-Eddleman would close out his military service in the Fall of 1946, transitioning back to the life of a college student athlete.
+The team played games around the country, but one particularly memorable game was when the Kittyhawks beat the Harlem Globetrotters in 1945.
+Eddleman would close out his military service in the fall of 1946, transitioning back to the life of a college student athlete.

 Upon returning to the University of Illinois, as a second semester freshman in the spring of 1947, Eddleman was immediately issued his Fighting Illini football and basketball uniforms and then flown to Berkeley, California to play in two basketball games prior to the semester commencing.
 The Fighting Illini played consecutive games against the University of California Berkeley on December 20 and 21.
 Eddleman followed that trip with another flight, this time to Pasadena to play on January 1 in the 1947 Rose Bowl game.
 He and his Illinois football teammates beat the UCLA Bruins by a score of 45–14, meanwhile back in Madison, Eddleman's basketball teammates would lose on the same day to the Wisconsin Badgers, the team that would go on to win the Big Ten title.
 Eddleman returned by train to Champaign, where he joined the reunited remaining group of "The Whiz Kids", Ken Menke, Gene Vance, and Andy Phillip as well as All-American guard Walt Kirk on the basketball team to play in a January 4 game against the University of Mexico in which the Illini would win by a score of 94–36.
 Eddleman was back for the remainder of a season where he would spend most of it as a backup to "The Whiz Kids".
 The Illini would finish with an overall record of 14–6 and a Big Ten record of 8–4, second place in the conference.